lukearend/x86-bootloader/README.md

 We combine these steps into a reusable switchover routine in _switch_to_pm.asm_.
 Note that the first thing we do for initialization in protected mode is reset our segment registers to the data segment in our GDT and set up the stack.

-We combine everything we have learned thus far into a boot sector that demonstrates the switch from 16-bit real mode into 32-bit protected mode.
+We combine everything we have learned thus far into a boot sector that demonstrates the switch from 16-bit real mode into 32-bit protected mode: _boot_to_pm.asm_.

 ## Registers and their usage